 The Canon EOS M50 Mark II has arrived – and, on paper, it's quite a curios camera.
 Its 24.1MP image sensor, Digic 8 processor, 2.36 million-dot EVF and 3-inch touchscreen all seem very familiar.

 And there's good reason for that.
 The Canon EOS M50 Mark II is, both internally and externally, virtually identical to the original Canon EOS M50.
 The same hardware, same ergonomics, same sensor, same almost-everything.
+It's a proper step up from Canon's base level EOS M200 model, but then so was the original.

 What makes the Mark II different, then?
 Not a huge amount, but it might make a huge amount of difference depending on what you want to use your camera for.
 Stills shooters see the least benefit here, but if you shoot video – especially if you're a content creator – then the additions here are significant… with one big caveat.